mwager/atonego/readme.md

 * XCode: update codesigning identity according to the downloaded provisioning profile (project AND target)

 ### The cronjob

-On the server runs a minutely cronjob, checking all todos which are due now, so we can notify users.
-However, I could not figure out a good solution to re-use my existing (running) node app to do this.
+A minutely cronjob runs on the server, checking all todos which are due now, so we can notify users.
+However, I could not figure out a _good_ solution to re-use my existing (running) node app for this.
 The current workaround is to listen for a POST to a specific URL, and POSTing to that URL via `curl` from the cronjob with some pseudo credentials set to "make sure" that the request came from the shell script, not from outside )-:

 Search `/api/worker.js` -> "cron"